 - U.S. Patent & Trademark Office (1995 exam)

-- U.S. District Courts for the Central and Northern Districts of California (each in 1996)
+- U.S. District Courts for the Northern, Central, and Southern Districts of California (1996 and 2020)

 - U.S. Courts of Appeals for the Ninth and Federal Circuits (each in 1997)